SergejBre/SynchroTime/README.md

 * Calibration by Offset Register is stable over the operating temperature range from 0°C to +40°C (see part **Discussion**).

 * The application communicates with the Arduino server through any virtual serial interface (UART).
-The Baud Rate is assumed unchanged and equals 115200 bps.
+The recommended UART baud rate is 115200 bps.
+The recommended parameters for serial port are 8-N-1.

 * The Arduino is in turn connected to the Precision RTC DS3231 module via the I²C-interface: A4 (SDA), A5 (SCL) pins (SDA - data line and SCL - clock line).